dfinity/ICRC/ICRCs/ICRC-103/ICRC-103.md

  * If `prev_spender` is provided the list starts with the allowance immediately succeeding `(from_account, prev_spender)`.
  * If `prev_spender` is not provided the list starts with the first allowance from `from_account`.

-The list is limited to at most `take` entries or a maximum number of entries (which is an internal constant of the ledger).
+The list is limited to at most `take` entries but not more than the maximum number of entries specified in `icrc103:max_returned_allowances`.

 ## 5. Example Using Symbolic Values